Continuous logistic Gaussian random measure fields for spatial distributional modelling: Logistic Gaussian random measures and measure fields

 However, assuming that both $Z$ and $\tilde Z$ are a.s. continuous, we deduce that so are $Y$ and $\tilde Y$.
 This allows for going from almost sure equality $\lambda$-almost everywhere to almost sure equality everywhere, and therefore:

 \end{proof}

-\begin{remark}[Indistinguishability compared to others notions of coincidence between RPMF] In Proposition~\ref{prop:charac_RMF}, we worked with the indistinguishability of random measure fields, as defined in Equation~\ref{eq:indist_RMF}.
+\begin{remark}[Indistinguishability compared to others notions of coincidence between RPMF] In Proposition~\ref{prop:charac_RMF}, we worked with the indistinguishability of random measure fields.
 Although one could consider other types of equality between RPMF, such as the \emph{equality up to a modification}:

-we found out that indistinguishability seems to be the best fit, as it naturally relates indistinguishability of L-RPMFs to that of underlying fields of increments. \end{remark}
+we have found that indistinguishability is the most appropriate notion in this context, as it naturally connects the indistinguishability of LRPMFs with that of the underlying fields of increments. \end{remark}